-Yes, you could make this cake one day before you wish to serve it.
-Leftovers will keep for a few days in an airtight container, but quality is best right after baking.
+Leftovers will keep for a few days in an airtight container, but the quality is best right after baking.
 You could also freeze pieces of this cake.
 Simply wrap individual slices of cake in waxed paper or plastic wrap, then place in a ziploc freezer bag.
 It should stay fresh in the freezer for up to three months.

 - 1 ½ cups spelt flour Gluten free flour works in this recipe, if you need it to be gluten free